Common VPN Problems and How to Solve them without Calling Customer Support5 min read

 If there’s something strange with your VPN, who you gonna call?
 Well, before contacting Ghostbusters or a VPN provider’s call center for that matter, you might first want to take a look at this piece.
 KeepSolid VPN Unlimited team has collected the most popular questions and requests from our customer service department, like why is my VPN not working, why VPN won’t stay connected, and other common VPN problems.
 Each item will be complemented with the solutions to help you solve them in no time!

 - I have paid for my subscription and still can’t use VPN!

 - Certain websites don’t work with a VPN on!

-- VPN works bad!
+- My VPN doesn’t work or works bad!

 1. VPN not connecting!

 Obviously, this is the most common and specific (not really) request.
 There are literally hundreds of potential reasons for such problem, so we’ll only scratch a tip of the iceberg here.
 The #1 cause on our list is trying to connect to public WiFi.
 Every so often, such hotspots request users authorize in their system before using them.
 A user fails to realize this, and tries to establish a connection via VPN right after hooking into public WiFi – no wonder, it won’t work.
 Solution: check your internet connection without VPN first.